 Under “Scope”, you need to select several fields that allow you to control the connection.
 For this, select the project from the drop-down list and filter entities on both Jira instances.
 The projects you select tell you which project synchronized items will be taken from and added to.

-The “Filter entities” button pops up the following screen.
+The “Filter entities” button pops up on the following screen.

 You can choose entities of a particular priority by selecting the priority from the drop-down.
 You can even apply multiple filters.
 Click “Save” after you make the changes and click “Next” to configure the sync further.
 These same things can be done on the other side of the connection as well.